-For a fixed intensity of incident light, variation in the frequency of incident light produces linear in the variation cut off potential/stopping potential of the metal.
-It shown cut off potential (Vc) is linearly proportional to the frequency of incident light
+For a fixed intensity of incident light, variation in the frequency of incident light produces a linear variation of the cut off potential/stopping potential of the metal.
+It is shown that the cut off potential (Vc) is linearly proportional to the frequency of incident light

 The kinetic energy of the photoelectrons increases directly proportionally to the frequency of incident light to completely stop the photoelectrons.
 We should reverse and increase the potential between the metal plate and collector in (negative value) so the emitted photoelectron can’t reach the collector.

 Einstein’s Photoelectric Equation

 According to Einstein’s theory on the photoelectric effect is, when a photon collides inelastically with electrons, the photon is absorbed completely or partially by the electrons.
 So if an electron in a metal absorbs a photon of energy, it uses the energy in the following ways.